How to List Online Courses on a Resume (Examples and Tips) - ZipJob

 • Codecademy

-Don’t Include Any Courses that Could Be Considered “Beginning-Level”
+Don’t Include Any Courses That Could Be Considered “Beginning-Level”

 Skip any courses that might present you as a novice in that skill area.
 So, if you took a course introducing students to PowerPoint, for example, you can leave it off your resume.
+Its inclusion would mark you as a beginner and detract from your other areas of expertise.
+In short, only include courses that enhance your credibility as an expert in your field.

 Choose Your Placement Wisely